dullroar/ten-steps-to-linux-survival/Step07.md

-There are two other commands that are used to pull down web resources and save them locally - [`curl`](http://linux.die.net/man/1/curl)\drnet{curl} and [`wget`](http://linux.die.net/man/1/wget) drnet{wget}.
+There are two other commands that are used to pull down web resources and save them locally - [`curl`](http://linux.die.net/man/1/curl)\drnet{curl} and [`wget`](http://linux.die.net/man/1/wget)
+\drnet{wget}.
 Both support HTTP(S) and FTP, but `curl` supports even more protocols and options and tends to be the simplest to just "grab a file and go."
-You see both used often in install scripts that download bits from the internet and then execute them:
+You see both used often in install scripts that download bits from the internet and then execute them by piping them to \drcmd{bash}:

 \drcap{\texttt{wget} in an install script}
 ```bash